mlund/webtest/_pages/analysis.md

 $$ \mu^{ex} = -k_BT \ln \langle e^{-\delta u/k_BT} \rangle_0 $$

-where $$delta u$$ is the energy change of the perturbation and the average runs over the _unperturbed_ ensemble.
+where $$\delta u$$ is the energy change of the perturbation and the average runs over the _unperturbed_ ensemble.

 **Note:**
-At least one _inactive_ `molecule` must be added to the simulation using the `inactive` keyword when defining molecule types in the topology.
+At least one _inactive_ `molecule` must be added to the simulation using the `Ninactive` keyword when defining molecule types in the topology.
 {: .notice--info}

-The position and molecular rotation is random.
+Upon insertion, random positions and orientations are generated.
 For use with rod-like particles on surfaces, the `absz` keyword may be used to ensure orientations on only one half-sphere.